segoldin/DataStructureDemos/Lists/README.txt

 simpleLinkedList.c - Simple demo showing an application-specific linked list that includes both data and "next" link in each list element

+linkedListUtil.c - Module that can create and manage multiple lists, used for building more complex data structures (e.g. simple hash tables).
+Hides details via an opaque LISTHANDLE.

+linkedListUtil.h - Declarations for linkedListUtil.c